felipedev418/quizy/readme.txt

 == Description ==

-Quizy is in the 1st step of development, if you would like to contribute please refer to your Github repository [Quizy](https://github.com/lebleut/quizy/ "Contribute")
+Quizy is in the 1st step of development, if you would like to contribute please refer to our Github repository.

 *   Create Quizzes with (Quiz type, Duration (sec), max nbr questions)
 *   Create questions and assign them to a picked Quiz (add answers, duration, image ...)